Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability: Quality of Coverage Framework

 \subsection{Spatial Aggregation of QoC Profiles}

-With the definition of QoC KPIs in place, we now consider how QoC of individual spatial units can be aggregated over larger regions.
-We are motivated by questions city planners, residents, or network researchers may ask, such as: (Q1)~\textit{What coverage quality does each provider offer within a community?}; (Q2)~\textit{Which regions have extended periods of poor network performance, indicating they need upgrades?}; and (Q3)~\textit{How homogeneous is the coverage quality within a census tract?} These questions are inherently regional in scope.
-To answer them, we can aggregate the QoC KPIs at individual units into meaningful region-level summaries.
-Here, we use “region” to mean any spatial unit of interest: a census tract, neighborhood, uniform H3 hexagon ( see Section~\ref{sec:synthetic}), or custom polygon.
+We now consider how QoC of individual spatial units can be aggregated over larger regions.
+We are motivated by questions city planners, residents, or network researchers may ask, such as: \textit{What coverage quality does each provider offer within a community?} \textit{Which regions have extended periods of poor network performance, indicating they need upgrades?} and \textit{How homogeneous is the coverage quality within a census tract?} To answer them, we can aggregate the QoC KPIs at individual units into meaningful region-level summaries.
+Here, we use “region” to mean any spatial unit of interest: a census tract, neighborhood, uniform H3 hexagon (see Section~\ref{sec:synthetic}), or custom polygon.
 We apply the same aggregation logic to whichever unit best suits policy goals.